 Korey Schultz is native to the Northwest and settled in Portland in 2009 after attending college at the University of Oregon.
 He has over eight years of professional management experience for both nonprofit and for-profit organizations specializing in working with individuals with barriers to employment with an emphasis on diversity in the workforce and business development.
 In his spare time Korey works on the Board of Directors for Curious Comedy Theater, Portland’s nonprofit comedy theater, home of the All Jane Comedy Festival.
 He also works with the East Portland Action Plan to improve the livibility and improve policies that affect East Portland.
 To relax Korey enjoys independent design and work working, specifically building custom furniture.

 Andre Middleton is a native new Yorker that moved to Portland to attend college.
 He has many ties to the arts and music scene via friendships that stretch back for at least 2 decades.
-He is the Director of Equity and Digital Inclusion at Portland Community Media.
+He is the Executive Director of Friends of Noise.
 Andre is a community activist on issues of inclusion and equity and a community connector within the arts.
-He is the co-host of the long running KBOO program Art Focus where he gets to interview regional artist and promote local art event.
-He recently joined the Board of Trustees for the Portland Institute of Contemporary Art, where he hopes to have a profound impact on their efforts to connect and share current and challenging art with a broad cross section of our fair city.
+He is the host of the long running XRAY.FM program, Group Therapy where he gets to interview activist and artist and community members.
+He recently joined the Board of Trustees for the Portland Institute of Contemporary Art, where he hopes to have a profound impact on their efforts to connect and share current and challenging art within a broad cross section of our fair city.

 Becky Miller moved all over the country as a young person, lived in such varied locales as Hawaii, Georgia, and Oregon, and eventually put roots here in Portland.
 She believes in the positive impact of community building through art and music shows with people of all ages, and works professionally as a mentor and coach.
 As a musician, she had the great pleasure of touring nationally and internationally with the established indie rock band EMA, providing back-up guitar, bass and vocals in 2014.
 She often teaches guitar and songwriting to youth and adults, having worked with The Rock n’ Roll Camp for Girls and My Voice Music.
 Her own music, recorded under the guise Top Parts, can be found at soundcloud.com/topparts.